Blog: Who made my watch?Copyright © David Boettcher 2005 - 2023 all rights reserved.

 To understand this in more detail one needs to go back to the origins of the Swiss watch industry.
 To begin with, from the sixteenth century watches were made in Geneva by small concerns, perhaps one master and a few journeymen and apprentices, that made all of the parts of the watch "in-house".
 These became called a "manufacture".
 Note: not a "manufacturer", which carries connotations of factory mass production.
 No, the Swiss term "manufacture" is rooted in the Latin manu factum; literally "hand made".
 Later, watch making began in the Jura mountains, which eventually became the dominant area of Swiss watch making.
 This industry was begun in the seventeenth century by Daniel JeanRichard and provided occupation for farmers during the long winter.
-Farmer specialise in a making an individual component of a watch and these would be brought together and assembled into a complete watch by an établisseur.
+Farmers specialised in a making individual components of a watch, and these would be brought together and assembled into a complete watch by an établisseur.

 The Geneva watch makers, some of whom could trace their roots back to the middle ages and the beginning of watchmaking, often did put their names onto the watches they made, but in Neuchâtel, and the Jura mountains, in places such as Le Locle and La Chaux-de-Fonds, the Vallée de Joux, where the vast majority of Swiss watch were made in the nineteenth and twentieth century, although almost everyone was involved in some way in watchmaking in some way, no one actually made in one single workshop all the separate parts and assembled them into a complete watch.
 The whole area was devoted to watchmaking, with thousands of small workshops making parts of watches.
 This is why watches from this region were rarely marked with an individual maker's name; they were the product of a collaborative effort involving many individual companies and specialists rather than a single individual "maker".

-Old-established companies in Geneva, such as Vacheron Constantin and Patek Philippe, were (and these two companies still are) "manufactures", began by making most or all of the parts of their watches in-house.
+Old-established companies in Geneva, such as Patek Philippe, Vacheron Constantin and Audemars Piguet, were (and these companies still are) "manufactures", began by making most or all of the parts of their watches in-house.
 As time passed they started to use machines to make movement parts, and to buy in some special components from outside specialists, such as cases, dials and hands.
 In fact, the Stern family who eventually took over Patek Philippe began their relationship with the company as a supplier of dials.
-But the essential element of "manufacture" was still carried on — each part was exquisitely finished by hand by a skilled craftsman.
+But the essential element of "manufacture" was still carried on – each part was exquisitely finished by hand by a skilled craftsman.
 These manufactures established reputations and put their name clearly on the finished watch.
-Patek-Philippe's reputation was helped along when Prince Albert famously purchased Patek Philippe watches for himself and Queen Victoria at London's Crystal Palace Exhibition in 1851, no doubt to the annoyance of English watchmakers.
+Patek Philippe's reputation was helped along when Prince Albert famously purchased Patek Philippe watches for himself and Queen Victoria at London's Crystal Palace Exhibition in 1851, no doubt to the annoyance of English watchmakers.

 There were of course exceptions.
 One of the most notable was Longines, who set up an integrated factory in the 1860s to produce complete watches, another was Stauffer, Son & Co., and there was IWC, the International Watch Company in Schaffhausen, in the German speaking part of Switzerland.

-I have never seen a watch the the name Stauffer, Son & Co. on the dial, although their movements are clearly marked; this was probably because they concentrated on the British market where until the 1920s the retailers did not allow manufacturers to put their name on the dial; If any name appeared it was that of the retailer.
-Longines and IWC put their names on the dials of some watches, but these were destined for the home market or to be exported to countries other than Britain.
-These were the exception and many watches in the Neuchâtel and Jura regions, in and around Le Locle and La Chaux-de-Fonds, were assembled from components by small établisseurs who, before the age of marketing and brands never even though of putting a name on the dials of the watches they assembled.
+I have never seen a watch with the name Stauffer, Son & Co. on the dial, although their movements are clearly marked.
+This was because they concentrated on the British market where, until the 1920s, retailers did not allow manufacturers to put their name on the dial; If any name appeared it was that of the retailer.
+Longines and IWC put their names on the dials of some of their watches, but these were destined for the Swiss home market or to be exported to countries other than Britain.
+These were exceptions, many watches in the Neuchâtel and Jura regions, in and around Le Locle and La Chaux-de-Fonds, were assembled from components by small établisseurs who, before the age of marketing and brands never even though of putting a name on the dials of the watches they assembled.

 When Swiss exports to America fell off dramatically in the 1870s as the Americans factories ramped up production, the Swiss reacted and mechanised, but in the main they didn't integrate into single factories making complete watches.
 Makers of bare movements or ébauches set up in larger factories, but many small specialist companies continued to thrive in the centres of watchmaking in the Jura; La Chaux-de-Fonds and Le Locle and the areas around.
 Dial were made by specialist dial makers, hands by hand makers, cases by case maker, and so on, preserving the division of specialisation in these areas that allowed the Swiss to overcome the challenge from America.

 Although the basic movement, the ébauche, looks like such a complicated and delicate thing that it must be very difficult to make, the Americans showed in the 1850s that the individual parts could be turned out very cheaply in their thousands by purpose built machinery.
-The Swiss had adopted this method of manufacturing and henceforth most Swiss ébauches were made by huge producers such as the Fabrique d'horlogerie de Fontainemelon, the first Swiss ébauche factory, which was set up at Fontainemelon between La Chaux-de-Fonds and Neuchâtel, or the big factories in Grenchen such as A. Schild, and Schild Frères which gave rise to Eterna and Eta, who supplied them to the many hundreds, or even thousands, of établisseurs, who combined them with cases, dials and hands into complete watches.
+The Swiss had adopted this method of manufacturing and henceforth most Swiss ébauches were made by huge producers such as the Fabrique d'horlogerie de Fontainemelon, the first Swiss ébauche factory, which was set up at Fontainemelon between La Chaux-de-Fonds and Neuchâtel, or the big factories in Grenchen such as A. Schild, and Schild Frères that became Eterna which spun off its movement department as ETA, who supplied them to the many hundreds, or even thousands, of établisseurs, who combined them with cases, dials and hands into complete watches.